INNFINITEMINDS/UCSF-Data_Driven_Neuro/README.md

 # UCSF-Data_Driven_Neuro
 A repository to store course materials for the data-driven neuroscience in python short-course.

+(forked from main workshop repository for personal use by Ken Burke)

+## organization
 This is currently organized into three main sections.

 * An introduction to [Machine Learning](machine_learning/) in python, as well as specifically for fMRI encoding and decoding models.